 DISPOSE of the moss ball and any of its packaging in a sealed plastic bag in the trash.
 If vinegar, boiling water, or bleach was used, the liquid can be disposed down a household drain —never down a storm drain where it could enter and damage local waterways.

-Collect any fish or other living organisms and place them in another container, with water from a separate, uncontaminated water source.
-Remove contaminated water from the tank and sterilize by adding 1/3 cup of bleach for each gallon of water.
+For aquariums: Collect any fish or other living organisms and place them in another container, with water from a separate, uncontaminated water source.
+Remove contaminated water from the tank and sterilize by adding ⅓ cup of bleach for each gallon of water.
 Let the water sit for 10 minutes and then dispose the sterilized water down a household drain.

 Clean the aquarium and accessories using ONE of the following methods, ensuring that the decontaminate method you choose is in accordance with manufacturers’ recommendations:

-Decontamination using the steps above is highly recommended and essential if mussels are observed; however it is understood that many aquarists and water gardeners make significant investments in establishing and maintaining their systems and that discarding all water and reestablishing a system in which mussels have not been observed may not be ideal.
-As alternatives , and consistent with steps necessary to prevent the release of zebra mussels, aquarists and water gardeners may follow a Potassium Chloride or quarantine method.
-Please refer to the link below for detailed instructions.
+It is understood, however, that many aquarists and water gardeners make significant investments in establishing and maintaining their systems and that discarding the water and reestablishing a system in which mussels have not been observed may not be ideal.
+As an alternative, and consistent with steps necessary to prevent the release of zebra mussels, aquarists and water gardeners may follow a quarantine method.
+Please refer to the link above for detailed instructions.